Symmetry of hypersurfaces with symmetric boundary: Various examples

 \item[(iv).]
 Each isoparametric hypersurface in $S^{n}(1)$ is actually a real analytic submanifold in $\mathbb{R}^{n+1}$ of codimension $2$, which is an intersection of some level set of Cartan-M{\"u}nzner polynomial $F$ and $S^{n}(1)$. \end{itemize}

-Examples and classification results of isoparametric hypersurfaces are discussed as follows.
-For $g\le 3$, Cartan showed that the isoparametric hypersurfaces in this case must be homogeneous and hence get classified.
-For $g=4$, the most complicated and beautiful case, the isoparametric hypersurfaces are either of OT-FKM type or homogeneous with $(m_1, m_2) =(2, 2), (4, 5)$ (cf. \cite{CCJ07}, \cite{Chi11}, \cite{Chi13}, \cite{Chi20}, \cite{Imm08}).
-For $g=6$, the multiplicities satisfy $m_1=m_2=1$ or $2$ and the isoparametric hypersurfaces must be homogeneous (cf. \cite{DN85}, \cite{Miy13}, \cite{Miy16}).
-For recent progress on isoparametric theory and related topics, we refer to \cite{QT14}.

-Due to the classification results, isoparametric hypersurfaces in unit spheres are either homogeneous or of OT-FKM type with $g=4$.
-Hence, we will recall homogeneous isoparametric hypersurfaces in Section 3.2.1, and isoparametric hypersurfaces of OT-FKM type, most of which are inhomogeneous, in Section 3.2.2.
+Due to well-developed classification results, isoparametric hypersurfaces in unit spheres are either homogeneous or of OT-FKM type with $g=4$.
+The latter can provide infinitely many inhomogeneous isoparametric hypersurfaces.
+For the classification of isoparametric hypersurfaces in spheres and related topics, we refer to \cite{Qi, QT14}.